django-cms/django-cms/docs/user/tutorial/20-create_page.rst

 .. |publish-page-now| image:: /user/tutorial/images/publish-page-now.png
    :alt: 'Publish page now'

-Your newly-created page is just a *draft*, and won't actually be published until you decide.
+Your newly-created page is just a *draft*, and won't actually be published until you decide to publish it.
 As an editor, you can see drafts, but other visitors to your site can only see pages that you have explicitly published.

 * Hit |publish-page-now| to publish the page.